MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 *   Supports local and institutional trust-building through documented practice

 **Conclusion: Toward Epistemic Integrity in Human-AI Collaboration**
 The ARC Protocol for Human-AI Contextualization provides a rigorously structured, philosophically grounded system for epistemic alignment in AI use.
-It is not a checklistit is a repeatable, role-sensitive protocol for curating, validating, and contextualizing AI-generated intelligence.
+It is not a checklist it is a repeatable, role-sensitive protocol for curating, validating, and contextualizing AI-generated intelligence.
 In contrast to generalized collaboration frameworks, ARC explicitly positions the human as the epistemic anchor: responsible for framing prompts, verifying claims, and interpreting meaning in light of evolving ethical, cultural, and domain-specific norms.

-While industry discourse is increasingly recognizing the importance of context in generative AI (Forbes Technology Council, 2023), ARC offers the operational structure to implement itthrough Tier-1 validation mechanisms and Tier-2 decision loops.
-Grounded in scholarship, validated through field use, and adaptable across sectors, ARC equips human agents not only to interpret AI outputs, but to own themframing, challenging, and committing to decisions with both clarity and care.
+While industry discourse is increasingly recognizing the importance of context in generative AI (Forbes Technology Council, 2023), ARC offers the operational structure to implement it through Tier-1 validation mechanisms and Tier-2 decision loops.
+Grounded in scholarship, validated through field use, and adaptable across sectors, ARC equips human agents not only to interpret AI outputs, but to own them framing, challenging, and committing to decisions with both clarity and care.

 **NIST AI RMF Principle**